sebqq/react-native-feather1s/README.md

 # Others

 You can find source files of this icon font at https://github.com/sinodko/feather1s.
 Feel free to copy and use it.
 It would be great if you would like to contribute.
 Feel free to raise a Pull Request!

+# License

+This project is licenced under the MIT License.

+Feather icons are copyright under MIT.